cardillan/mindcode/README.markdown

 ### Support mods

-Mindcode can interface with the [Mlog Watcher mod](/doc/syntax/TOOLS-MLOG-WATCHER.markdown) to inject the compiled code into selected processor in Mindustry World directly, avoiding the use of the clipboard.
+Mindcode can interface with the [Mlog Watcher mod](/doc/syntax/TOOLS-MLOG-WATCHER.markdown) to inject the compiled code into the selected processor in Mindustry World directly, avoiding the use of the clipboard.

 The [Mlog Assertions mod](https://github.com/cardillan/MlogAssertions), available for Mindustry 7/8, allows efficient [array-bounds checking](/doc/syntax/SYNTAX-5-OTHER.markdown#option-boundary-checks) for both internal and external arrays, making this kind of bugs easier to detect.

 ## Mindustry Logic References

-If you don't know much about Mindustry Logic, you can read more information about it here:
+To learn more about Mindustry Logic, you can find more information about it here:

 * Yruei's [Mlog Documentation](https://yrueii.github.io/MlogDocs/) (last updated May 2025)